Jacob W. Davis – Inventor Of Jeans

 So he started off making a pair of pants with tough duck cotton and later he switched to denim cotton.
 And soon the demand was way high than his supply.

-Jacob met Levi to explained about the ever rising demand for stronger work pants for workers.
-So they teamed up to create a best and comfortable work pants which will be known for its strength.
+Jacob met Levi to explain the ever-rising demand for stronger work pants for workers.
+So they teamed up to create the best and most comfortable work pants which will be known for their strength.

 Jacob W. Davis and Levi Strauss decided one day to patent the same and jeans got its inventor with a patent on May 20, 1873.

-Later Strauss who always wanted to start off garment business had set up a nice shop in San Francisco so that he can produce Davis’ pants.
-And even Davis agreed for the same and sifted to the USA to run the store with Strauss.
-And now that small shop is one of the biggest manufacturing plants of jeans.
+Later Strauss who always wanted to start off garment business set up a nice shop in San Francisco so that he could produce Davis’ pants.
+And even Davis agreed to the same and sifted to the USA to run the store with Strauss.
+And now that small shop is one of the biggest manufacturing plants for jeans.